NeuroXiq/RobiniaDocs/README.md

 - Robinia generates [sitemap.xml](https://www.robiniadocs.com/api/other/sitemaps/sitemap.xml)
 - Very easy configuration - only nuget package needed
 - No need to maintain code for documents generation and publishing
+- Automatic rebuild MD docs from github
+- Automatic rebuild Nuget Pakcages to latests
+- No actions needed after creating docs - all upgrades are autmated

 # Create Documentation from Pull Request
 To host API explorer without registering on RobiniaDocs, please create a new pull request.